phy-q/benchmark/README.md

     8. **Relative height:** Objects with correct height need to be moved to reach a target.
     9. **Relative width:** Objects with correct width or the opening with correct width should be selected164to reach a target.
     10. **Shape difference:** Objects with correct shape need to be moved/destroyed to reach a target.
-    11. **Non-greedy actions:** Actions need to be selected in the correct order based on physical conse-167quences.
+    11. **Non-greedy actions:** Actions need to be selected in the correct order based on physical consequences.
 The immediate action may be less effective in the short term but advantageous in long term. i.e., reach less targets in the short term to reach more targets later.
     12. **Structural analysis:** The correct target needs to be chosen to break the stability of a structure.
     13. **Clearing paths:** A path needs to be created before the target can be reached.
     14. **Adequate timing:** Correct actions need to be performed within time constraints.